neverabandon80/visual-diversity-evaluation/README.md

 ## 📌 Overview

-This repository provides a reproducible implementation of the **visual diversity evaluation metric** used in HuggingFace **FineVision** for assessing **MLLM (Multimodal Large Language Model) SFT datasets**.
+This repository provides a **clean and reproducible implementation** of the **visual diversity evaluation metric** used in HuggingFace **FineVision** for assessing **MLLM (Multimodal Large Language Model) SFT datasets**.

-The method converts qualitative visual diversity into a **single quantitative score** by analyzing the geometric structure of SSCD embedding distributions.
+The method converts qualitative visual diversity into a **single quantitative score** by analyzing the global structure of **SSCD embedding distributions**.

 ---

 ## 🎯 Motivation

-### Why Visual Diversity Matters
+Visual diversity is a first-order factor in large-scale vision and multimodal model training.

+This metric enables:

 - Objective dataset quality measurement
-- Automatic bias and duplication detection
+- Automatic bias and near-duplication detection
+- Quantitative comparison between datasets
 - Guidance for data augmentation strategies
 - Core-set selection for active learning
-- Fair comparison between large-scale datasets

 ---